Are you planning to spend 2 days in Barcelona?

 La Sagrada Família is famously uncompleted, a work in progress since 1882.
-Gaudí was still working on it before his death in 1926, aged 73.
+Gaudí was still working on it before he died in 1926, aged 73.

 More Things to Do in Barcelona in 2 Days

-Some of these items in this Barcelona itinerary don’t rock your boat or perhaps you have more time to spare?
+But perhaps some of the items in this Barcelona itinerary don’t rock your boat or perhaps you have more time to spare?
 If so, here are a few suggestions for things to do in Barcelona.

 Located at 73 metres above sea level between Plaça Espanya and the port of Barcelona, Montjuïc hosted the 1992 Summer Olympics.
 From its lofty height, there are great views of the city.